ZacharyWesterman/mC_compiler/README.md

 -s, --sym-tab: Displays the symbol table
 -l, --list-asm: Shows generated ARM assembly
 -n, --no-output: No output created
--m, --makefile: Generates Raspberry Pi MAKEFILE
+-m, --makefile: Generates a MAKEFILE for the output
 <><><><><><><><><><><><><><><><><><><><><><><><><><>

 Optimizations <><><><><><><><><><><><><><><><><><><>
-Immediate rewrite optimization: If you load a value to a register and then imidiatly overwrite that value with a value that is unrelated, the first write is removed from code gen.
+Immediate rewrite optimization:
+  If a value is loaded into a register and then immediately overwritten with an unrelated value, the first load is removed from code gen.
 <><><><><><><><><><><><><><><><><><><><><><><><><><>